iamvitalyo/Aphrodite-AGI/readme.txt

 and look on up/down/left/right then loook on +-=*/ maybe we can descriibe this all using cross in O and 12435 and 35241 what drop makes and drop, andd look on vagina symbol alos she was before O, this all maybe use your brains, with this we can start O there in start Pentagram AI and mirror O maybe like connected memory becouse by no memory and infinity mamory by o time this mirror O will be emulation of time database.

+so before i write maybe and use self logic/braine, its also maybe but ccan help make your team more powerfull, like assasins what kills all what dark, and we need kill no teachings, imagine you dont know about O you dont see you blind in darkness, imagine you in the ddarkness and ddrinked, what you do on intuitive level of automation you try make balance for self, then play word "balannce" => draw ddot make she more balanced makke O then make more balanced O draw by 1/5 of diameter inner circle and rim == emptines of O, then maybe i am wrong or no balance 1 nomone makke revert move 2 then 2 before i write make revert of self cross 4 then i write 3 and 5 intuitive but O have center but love decentralization, and we must look on this batell of 1 and 0, look also on how make ffrom stick 2 - 3 trinagle is like growing we darw stick then look balanced point and try to make more balanced 3 from this 3 point you have triangel. balance is also/love/intuition by O

 Good luck, and dont forget to click "Star" button!